ryrob30/mobile-services.en/help/using/usage/reports-view-paths.md

 # View Paths{#view-paths}

-The View Paths report, which is based on path analysis, displays a pathing chart that represents the paths that were taken between states in the app.
+The **[!UICONTROL View Paths]** report, which is based on path analysis, displays a pathing chart that represents the paths that were taken between states in the app.

 >[!TIP]
 >
 >The **[!UICONTROL View Paths]** and **[!UICONTROL View Action]** reports are similar because both are pathing reports.
 The **[!UICONTROL View Paths]** report allows you to see how users navigate in your app from one screen to the next.
 The **[!UICONTROL View Actions]** report displays the sequence of actions (events, such as clicks, selections, resizing, and so on) that users perform in your app.
-You can use a [funnel report](/help/using/usage/reports-funnel.md) to combine navigation and actions in one report.
+You can use a funnel report to combine navigation and actions in one report.
+For more information, see [Funnel](/help/using/usage/reports-funnel.md).

 ![view paths](assets/view_paths.png)